 - Place your brush at a 45-degree angle to your teeth so gums are also cleaned

 There are an array of mouthwash types and brands out there for consumers to choose from.
 Knowing which ones are better than others can positively impact your oral health now and in the future.

 If you see a seal from the American Dental Association (ADA) on the front of the bottle, you know you’ve found a good mouthwash.
 This seal of approval means that the ADA has deemed the mouthwash effective and safe to use.

 Remember that a rinse should not replace brushing or flossing though it is a great way to further.

-3. Stop Smoking and Using Tobacco Products
+3. Quitting Smoking or Using Tobacco Products

 There is significant evidence that shows that the use of cigarettes and other products containing tobacco is harmful.
 Not only is it bad for your overall health, but smoking is directly linked to the onset of gum disease.

 According to the CDC, smoking weakens your immune system which means your body has trouble fighting off a gum infection.
 In addition, your gums are not able to heal as quickly after being damaged.

 4. Receiving Dental Cleanings Regularly

 Visiting our Portage dental office for a teeth cleaning every 6 months or as often as directed is important for multiple reasons.
 For one, these checkup appointments allow for Dr. Paul to catch any possible issues and advice on proper brushing or flossing techniques.
 They also provide your teeth with a professional cleaning that can’t be accomplished at home.